🇦🇺 Australia

 Production or Plant Engineer Visa Pathway Australia

-Production or Plant Engineers can migrate to Australia via the Temporary Skill Shortage (482) visa, typically employer-sponsored, or transition to permanent residency through the Employer Nomination Scheme (186).
-Engineers Australia must first assess your engineering qualifications.
+Production or Plant Engineers (ANZSCO 233513) can migrate to Australia via the 482 Temporary Skill Shortage visa or 186 Employer Nomination Scheme.
+Both require Engineers Australia skills assessment and employer sponsorship.
+Processing typically takes 3–6 months.

 Key Facts